Snowflake

 LighthouseToday at 9:41 AMAPP

-⚠️ Low Warehouse Utilization — TRANSFORM_WH: 0.12 utilization yesterday.
-Only 12% of paid runtime was active · Consider reducing warehouse size or lowering auto-suspend.
+⚠️ Low Warehouse Utilization — TRANSFORM_WH: 12% utilization yesterday.
+Only 0.3 of 2.5 compute credits went to actual queries · Consider reducing warehouse size or lowering auto-suspend.

 Want Slack alerts when any of these fire?